JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 Lastly, the autocorrelation function provides no information about the process realisations at specific points in time, which is often useful for understanding or interpreting the underlying process.

+The code used for the simulations can be found in the attached notebook `JK_1.ipynb`.

 #pagebreak()
 = Predicting Monthly Solar Power <sec:2_predicting_monthly_solar_power>